koknat/dif/README.md

 * cd dif/test
 * ./dif.t

+This will run dif on the example* unit tests
 It should return with 'all tests passed'

 Perl versions 5.6.1 through 5.30 have been tested